terraform-google-modules/terraform-google-vpc-service-controls/examples/simple_example/README.md

 # Requirements

 1. Make sure you've gone through the root [Requirement Section](../../README.md#requirements) on any project in your organization.
-2. Select a second project in your organization.
+2. If you need to run integration tests for this example, select a second project in your organization.
 The project you already configured will be referred as the protected project that will be inside of the regular service perimeter.
-The second project will be the public project, which will outside of the regular service perimeter.
+The second project will be the public project, which will be outside of the regular service perimeter.
-3. Grant the service account the following permissions on the protected and public projects:
+3. Grant the service account the following permissions on the protected project:
  - roles/bigquery.dataOwner
  - roles/bigquery.jobUser